thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Log in to your ThingsBoard <b>Edge</b> instance and navigate to the "Rule chains" page.'
     1:
         image: /images/edge/use-cases/data-filtering/update-root-item-12.png
-        title: 'Open the "Edge root rule chain" to verify the changes.'
+        title: 'Open the "Edge Root Rule Chain" to verify the changes.'
     2:
         image: /images/edge/use-cases/data-filtering/update-root-item-13.png
         title: 'You should see the same configuration of rule chain nodes as on the cloud.'